gidjituser/HelloReact/README.md

 	- Optionally add an icon.png to the root of the directory preferably 120x120 px
 	- The name and version will be used from your package.json in Gidjit.
 	- Upload/push your repo to Github.
 Make sure you have an appropriate gitignore.
 You can use the one from this example as a good start.
-	- To summarize ensure you have to following in the root of your project directory and none of these files are specified in your .gitignore
+	- To summarize ensure you have to following in the root of your project directory and they are ***not*** in your .gitignore

 		1. package.json
 		2. main.ios.jsbundle